jnkl314/vbge/README.md

    -t,  --enable_temporalManagement
      Enable temporal management of scene to improve accuracy between frames.
 Might not work well for video where the background is moving

-   --slidingWindow_overlapHeight <int>
-     Width of the overlap between sliding windows

-   --slidingWindow_overlapWidth <int>
-     Height of the overlap between sliding windows

-   --slidingWindow_height <int>
-     Height of the inference for the given model

-   --slidingWindow_width <int>
-     Width of the inference for the given model

-   -s,  --useSlidingWindow
-     Instead of resizing the input image to 513x513, use a sliding window and merge masks

    -b <list<int>>,  --background_classId_list <list<int>>  (accepted
       multiple times)